 Although the EVA cushion is uniform throughout the shoe, adding some rigidity to the shoe, the HRC Strobel Board makes up for it.
 This is a reasonably flexible shoe for the amount of cushioning it has (if you are looking for ground feel check these out

 ).
-Bottom line is that you are losing a little bit of flexibility and ground feel with this amount of cushioning, but who wants to feel roots and sharp rocks under foot?
+Bottom line is that you are losing a little bit of flexibility and ground feel with this amount of cushioning, but who wants to feel roots and sharp rocks underfoot?
 And the limited flexibility makes the shoe perfect for a neutral gate or someone who needs a little more support.

-The synthetic upper and lacing system secures the foot and give it an excellent feeling of a shoe that is moving with your foot.
+The synthetic upper and lacing system secures the foot and gives it an excellent feeling of a shoe that is moving with your foot.
 The 12mm offset means that you can feel stable in any foot strike as the shoe gently rocks your foot forward for toe-off.
 This shoe offers reasonable stability

 while still maintaining it's position as a neutral

 The heel to toe drop of this shoe is 12mm.
 There is extra padding in the rearfoot to prevent injury for anyone who tends to land on their heel.
 The shoe is catering to a neutral gate while offering a little more support for runners who need it.
 At a drop of 12mm though, this is not a shoe for forefoot strikers.
 You might feel like the heel is a bit clunky and in the way unless you have a really economical stride and don’t require the extra support.

 • Neutral shoe made for regular pronators or supinators

 • Heel GRID technology adds cushioning to back of the shoe